Let’s start with the big-time tax consequences.

 4.

-Dealers deduct the entire loss (immediately or over time using the net operating loss rules that allow carryback for up to five years and carryforward for up to 20 years).
+Dealers deduct the entire loss (either immediately or over time using the new net operating loss rules that allow carryforward forever).

 Good Tax Breaks for Investors